More than just a room

 Bristol Harbourside market is particularly popular with local students.
 Open to wanderers every Tuesday, Saturday, and Sunday, these spots offer a range of dishes including wood fired pizza, fried chicken, and a great selection of breads and cakes that you won’t find anywhere else.
 On the harbourside itself, opposite Harbour Court, you’ll find a unique Turkish favourite, claiming to sell some of the best gyros in the country.
 The Athenian, a small street food shop, offers freshly made souvlaki and gyros, which are prepared in the healthiest, most authentic way possible by two infamous Greek chefs.
 It is, like many food places in Bristol, a unique, high-standard and student-friendly hot spot, offering affordable prices and healthy tasty options for you and your friends.

 Now, if you love a good pizza, Bristol has all the usual high-street names and independent spots you shouldn’t miss.
-For example, at Bertha’s on Cumberland Road, you will find the best sourdough pizzas we have ever tried!
+For example, at Three Brothers Burgers, located on a boat, you will find the best burgers we have ever tried!
 The smell is divine and the taste will knock your socks off.
-The company is socially conscious, working with the community and local suppliers being part of their recipe for success.
+The company is socially conscious, working with the community and local suppliers.
+It also offers a £5 student lunch deal everyday so don't miss out!

-Some other low budget eats in Bristol include Falafel King on Cotham Hill, Tick Tuck on St Stephens St, Pizzarova and Atomic Burget on Gloucester Road.
+Some other low budget eats in Bristol include Falafel King on Cotham Hill, Tuk Tuk on St Stephens St, Pizzarova and Atomic Burger on Gloucester Road.
 Suitable for student budgets, they’re just a few highlights of what’s available if you’re looking for a sit-down meal or a quick bite in between lectures.

 Events in Bristol